- Largest heated pool in Beverly Hills

-The majority of the rooms are in the main Wilshire Tower, but the cheapest standard rooms are in the small, four-story Oasis Building.
+With thick white molding, a pleasing neutral color palette, and ergonomic desk chairs, rooms are soothing but stylish.The majority of the rooms are in the main Wilshire Tower, but the cheapest standard rooms are in the small, four-story Oasis Building.
 Entry-level rooms in the Wilshire Tower are called Deluxe Rooms and cost a bit more than similar size standard rooms in the Oasis Building.
 (Standard rooms are 348 square feet, while Deluxe Rooms are 344.)
 Some, but not all, Deluxe Rooms have small balconies.
 Many guests prefer the larger Wilshire Tower.

 With two business centers, a large pool, a great fitness center, and a nice (but not great) spa, the hotel's features ably compete with what the Beverly Hills Hotel and the Four Seasons Beverly Wilshire offer.
 Inaugurated by star Esther Williams in 1955, the Olympic-size, 92-foot long Aqua Star Pool is the largest heated pool in Beverly Hills.
 Landscaped with towering palms and surrounded by cabanas, the pool feels just as glamorous today.

 Pet under 75 pounds allowed

 Dogs have been allowed at the hotel since it opened, making it one of the first pet-friendly hotels in the country.
-Today, the Hilton allows pets under 25 pounds but does little else for four-legged guests.
+Today, the Hilton allows pets under 75 pounds but does little else for four-legged guests.